EG2026/test-site/content/call_for_full_papers.md

 ### Submission Details

 Electronic submission of all papers is mandatory and will be conducted using the [Submission and Review Management (SRMv2)](https://srmv2.eg.org/COMFy/Conference/EG_2026) platform.
 Papers must be written in English, must be anonymized, and must be formatted according to the Eurographics Computer Graphics Forum guidelines.
 The publication guidelines and LaTeX templates are available on [SRMv2](https://srmv2.eg.org/COMFy/Conference/EG_2026/Instruction).
 Accepted papers must be presented orally in English at Eurographics 2026.
 Review of full papers is based on a double-blind reviewing approach, so please be sure to remove all personal data (such as authors, affiliations, etc.) from your submission.
 References to your own work should be made in the third person to maintain anonymity.
 Reviewers are asked to keep confidential all materials sent to them for evaluation.
+More instructions for authors can be found [here](https://srmv2.eg.org/COMFy/Conference/EG_2026/Instruction).

 There is no maximum length imposed on papers.
 However, papers should only be as long as they need to be, but not longer.
 Reviewers might rank submissions perceived as being either repetitive or unnecessarily long lower than they would score concisely written papers.